Gudfred: Viking invasion of the Obodrite lands

 Before returning to his kingdom, Gudfred destroyed the important port Reric by the Baltic coast, probably in the modern Blowatz municipality.
 It is specified that Reric was a Danish name, and that the port brought great advantages to Gudfred's kingdom through the imposition of fees.
 By this feat he may have impeded Charlemagne from using Reric as part of a strategic trade route.
 The merchants were forced to follow the Viking fleet to Sliesthorp where the king stayed for some time and drew up plans for the future.
 Fearing Frankish reprisals, he now decided to seal the border to Saxony with a wall, later known as Danevirke.
-As well established by modern archaeology, a defensive wall existed long before the time of Gudfred, from about 737.
+As well established by modern archaeology, a defensive wall existed long before the time of Gudfred, from about 450-500.
 While the Frankish annals give the impression of a new creation, it was therefore an improvement of an old structure to defend his realm.
-Archaeologists have identified it with the so-called Kovirke, a phase of Danevirke built about 800.
+Archaeologists have recently identified it with a gigantic 4 km long and 3 m high Fieldstone Wall.
 The improved Danevirke ran from the Schlei toward the west coast of Denmark by means of the river Trende.
 The wall was built with an earthen embankment topped by a wooden stockade and protected from the south by a deep ditch.
 There was only one gate through which horsemen and wagons could move back and forth.
 Denmark's most important town, Sliesthorp or Hedeby, which apparently already existed on the Schlien, was expanded and garrisoned with Danish soldiers and the early sections of the wall were designed to protect it.
 Archaeological finds confirm that the town began to flourish in earnest around 810.

 Hearing about the Danish invasion, Charlemagne ordered his son Charles the Younger to bring an army of Franks and Saxons to the Elbe, in case the rash Gudfred would try anything against the ethnic Saxon territory.
 Charles did not attempt to attack the Danish homeland but he ravaged the lands of the Linones and Smeldingi and then returned.
 In the next year 809, Gudfred informed Charlemagne via travelling merchants, that he was aware of the emperor's ire over the invasion, and wished to negotiate a political solution.
 The emissaries of Charlemagne met with the Danish grandees at Badenfliot at the river Eider, but failed to negotiate peace.
 Now the Obodrite prince Drożko appeared again with Saxon auxiliaries and ferociously attacked Gudfred's allies, the Wiltzes, in spite of the fact that his own son was a hostage at Gudfred's court.
 He then subjugated the Slavic lands which had acknowledged the Danish king and successfully reclaimed his old position.
 However, Drożko was soon murdered in the rebuilt Reric by assassins dispatched by Gudfred.
 That the emperor was seriously worried over "the presumptions and arrogance of the Danish king" is seen from the establishment of a garrison to the north of the Elbe, Esesfelth.
 He also enjoined his subjects to hold special religious services to avert the pagan threat.